TRichView Item Types

 For example, you can use tags to store targets of hyperlinks.

 Checkpoint marks the item and can be used to find this item quickly.
-Checkpoints are exported in RTF as bookmarks, in HTML as anchors.
+Checkpoints are exported in RTF and DocX as bookmarks, in HTML as anchors.

 If this flag is set, this item starts a new page when printing.